Logan Lerman

 Logan Wade Lerman (born January 19, 1992) is an American actor.
 He appeared in commercials in the mid-1990s, before starring in the series Jack & Bobby (2004–2005) and the movies The Butterfly Effect (2004) and Hoot (2006).
-Lerman gained further recognition for playing the title character in the first two films of the Percy Jackson film series (2010–2013) and d'Artagnan in The Three Musketeers (2011), as well as for starring in the coming-of-age drama The Perks of Being a Wallflower (2012).
+Lerman gained further recognition for playing the title character in the Percy Jackson film series (2010–2013) and d'Artagnan in The Three Musketeers (2011), as well as for starring in the coming-of-age drama The Perks of Being a Wallflower (2012).
 He had major roles in the films Noah (2014), Fury (2014) and Indignation (2016), and returned to television with the thriller series Hunters (2020–2023).

 Early life and background

 Lerman was born in Beverly Hills, California.
-His mother, Lisa (née Goldman), works as his manager, and his father, Larry Lerman, is a businessman and orthotist.
+His mother, Lisa, works as his manager, and his father, Larry Lerman, is a businessman and orthotist.
 He has an older sister and an older brother.

-Lerman is Jewish, and had a Bar Mitzvah ceremony.
+Lerman is Jewish, having had a bar mitzvah ceremony in his youth.
 His grandparents were born in four different countries.
-His paternal grandfather, Max Lerman, was born in Berlin, in 1927, to a Polish Jewish family; they left Germany in the 1930s because of the Nazi regime, and lived in Shanghai until the end of World War II.
-His paternal grandmother, Mina (née Schwartz), was born in Mexico City, to Russian Jewish parents.
+His paternal grandfather, Max Lerman, was born in Berlin, in 1927, to a Polish Jewish family; they left Germany in the 1930s because of the Nazi regime, living in Shanghai until the end of World War II.
+His paternal grandmother, Mina, was born in Mexico City to Russian Jewish parents.
 His maternal grandfather was a Polish Jewish immigrant, and his maternal grandmother was born in Los Angeles, also to a Jewish immigrant family.
-On his mother's side he is a relative, by marriage, of twin singers Evan and Jaron Lowenstein.
+On his mother's side, he is a relative, by marriage, of twin singers Evan and Jaron Lowenstein.

 Lerman has stated that he is a "black sheep" in his household because he is an actor, while most of his relatives work in the medical profession.
-His family owns and operates an orthotics and prosthetics company which was founded by his great-grandfather in 1915.
+His family owns and operates an orthotics and prosthetics company, which was founded by his great-grandfather in 1915.
 He attended Beverly Hills High School.
-In 2010, he applied to study creative writing at New York University, but postponed his attendance.
+In 2010, he applied to study creative writing at New York University but postponed his attendance.

-Acting career
+Career

-Early work
+Early work (2000–2008)

 Lerman had a passion for movies from a young age, though he started acting "just for fun" and "to do something to get out of school".
 He began auditioning for roles in the late 1990s, and first appeared in commercials.
 He made his film debut in 2000's The Patriot, playing William Martin, one of the lead character's children.
 The same year, he appeared in What Women Want.
 In 2001's Riding in Cars with Boys, he played the son of the main character.
 Lerman has stated that while appearing in his earliest roles as a child, he did not have "any conscious awareness of what I was doing or what was going on" and "didn't have a good experience".